firemanjs/fireman/README.md

 # Fireman

-A desktop client for Firebase databases that makes querying and managing easy.
+A cli and desktop client for Firebase databases that makes querying and managing easy.

 ## Install